tjheslin1/sunday-arcana-recruitment/doc.md

 ### Follower item

-A _follower item_ is a magic item, or non-magical adventuring gear above 75gp in value, that followers could likely utilise on an adventure increases their overall chance of success.
+A _follower item_ is a magic item, or a set of non-magical adventuring gear above 75gp in value, that followers could likely utilise on an adventure increases their overall chance of success.

 These could be newly provided or items that the followers are already in the possession of.